Carrie Ann Inaba Reveals How She Really Feels About Simone Biles 'DWTS' Clap Back [Video]

 “You don’t know which wild card of sexy or of happy they want to bring, and you almost have to read their minds and find it,” Biles said.

-Simone’s comments caused a whole lot of react from Dancing with the Stars fans online, many of whom praised the athlete on social media for standing up to the judges.
+Simone’s comments caused a whole lot of reactions from Dancing with the Stars fans online, many of whom praised the athlete on social media for standing up to the judges.

 But fortunately, as the new clip shows, it looks like things are all good between Simone and Carrie Ann following the DWTS drama.